Scroll to the bottom for farmer suicide hotline and mental health resources

 To protect yourself from harm and lead a healthy lifestyle, contact the following agencies:

-• National Alliance on Mental Illness: NAMI is the nation’s largest grassroots mental health organization.
+- National Alliance on Mental Illness: NAMI is the nation’s largest grassroots mental health organization.
 You can call them at 1-800-950-6264 (NAMI).
 You may also visit one of the nearby NAMI centers at your convenience.

-• National Suicide Prevention Lifeline: The network has approximately 160 crisis centers around the nation.
+- National Suicide Prevention Lifeline: The network has approximately 160 crisis centers around the nation.
 You can call 1-800-273-8255 (TALK) anytime 24/7 to receive immediate help at a nearby facility free of cost.

-• Crisis Text Line: Text “HOME” for help by sending a message to 741741.
+- Crisis Text Line: Text “HOME” for help by sending a message to 741741.
 In under five minutes, a trained counselor will get back to you and craft a plan to deal with the situation.
 You can cell them for any type of anxiety and mental health condition.

-• Bring Change to Mind: It’s an educational foundation, which offers help by encouraging everyone to talk to others about their problem.
+- Bring Change to Mind: It’s an educational foundation, which offers help by encouraging everyone to talk to others about their problem.
 The group-focused approach has proven immensely useful.
 Pick up the phone and text BC2M to 741741 to get started.

-• Local Health Hotline: Your State-specific helplines are also a useful source to get help.
+- Local Health Hotline: Your State-specific helplines are also a useful source to get help.
 For instance, Iowa Concern Hotline 1-800-447-1985 offers round-the-clock services related to health issues.

-• SAMHSA: Call 1-800-662-4357 (HELP) to talk to a representative at the Substance Abuse and Mental Health Services Administration.
+- SAMHSA: Call 1-800-662-4357 (HELP) to talk to a representative at the Substance Abuse and Mental Health Services Administration.
 The national helpline can help you get free treatment at one of its adult mental health treatment centers.

-• Start Your Recovery: Our goal is to offer people a single source of relatable, reliable information at any stage of their recovery journey.
+- Start Your Recovery: Our goal is to offer people a single source of relatable, reliable information at any stage of their recovery journey.
 Visit https://startyourrecovery.org/

-• American Psychological Association: Visit www.apa.org to find a suitable psychologist in your area.
+- American Psychological Association: Visit www.apa.org to find a suitable psychologist in your area.
 You can browse the help page to talk to an expert.

-• Local Therapists: You can also locate a local therapist by browsing the online directory of a useful website such as PsychologyToday.com and InclusiveTherapist.com.
+- Local Therapists: You can also locate a local therapist by browsing the online directory of a useful website such as PsychologyToday.com and InclusiveTherapist.com.

 Here is a short but extremely inspirational video of an Ohio farmer, Nathan Brown, which will certainly help you take action.

-You should understand that people and the government is ready to help.
+You should understand that people and the government are ready to help.
 Don’t give up hope yet because it doesn’t hurt to tell your problems to someone who cares.
 Pick up the phone and take a step towards a better future